 Having a friend on the inside.

 One of video’s most powerful qualities as a medium is its ability to capture the character of human beings – our personalities, our quirks, our hopes, our dreams.
-When it comes to talent acquisition, we can use this quality to convey a lot about a company and its brand.
+When one company acquires another, a merger announcement video would highlight the character of each business that makes their union greater than its parts.
+In the same way, when it comes to talent acquisition, we can use this quality to convey a lot about a company and its brand.

 For example, in a recent series of videos for KPMG, we profiled a number of experienced employees each with their own unique story – in unscripted, real videos that captured the spirit of the company and the people who make it what it is.
 Watch Sean’s story here.

 Our goal was to show a glimpse of what it’s really like to work at KPMG, as if the prospective hire has a “friend on the inside,” with the real scoop.